Cybersecurity

 A secure password should contain lower-case letters, capitals, a unique character, a number, and a minimum of 20 digits to be considered vital.
 You can use password generator apps to produce uniquely solid passwords and change them routinely, even if an employee leaks the password to unauthorized individuals.
 It will minimize the risks because you regularly change passwords.

 Limit password access to your company's IT personnel or team.
-Let them input the passwords directly into devices authorized for your business instead of releasing passwords to staff.
-Avoid giving Wi-Fi access to employee's personal devices.
+Instead of releasing passwords to staff, let them input them directly into devices authorized for your business.
+Avoid giving Wi-Fi access to employees' personal devices.
 It may seem selfish to those who want free Wi-Fi access, but there are many good reasons to do so.

 In short, they need to relinquish some authority over their device to follow company security and data privacy protocols, which may get complicated at times.
 It is better not to allow personal devices on the company's network or to limit this privilege to trusted employees.

-Secondly, a BYOD (Bring Your Own Device) system is also a vulnerability because you open more gateways than necessary for hackers to access.
-Hackers are getting increasingly ingenious, and it only takes one careless instance with an unsuspecting employee to open the doors wide for cyberattacks.
+Secondly, a BYOD (Bring Your Own Device) system is also a vulnerability because it opens more gateways than necessary for hackers to access.
+Hackers are becoming increasingly ingenious, and it only takes one careless instance with an unsuspecting employee to open the doors wide for cyberattacks.

 These added steps may be cumbersome but make your security protection more robust.
 Teach your staff members also to employ best practices in their own devices.
 Build a culture of cyber safety in your company that can influence others as well.
 Cybersecurity is a top priority, and keeping your data safe matters.